Visceral leishmaniasis: Treatments

 As with many diseases in developing nations (including trypanosomiasis and malaria), effective and affordable chemotherapy is sorely lacking, and parasites or insect vectors are becoming increasingly resistant to existing anti-parasite drugs.
 Possibly due to the lack of financial return, new drugs are slow to emerge, and much of the basic research into potential drug targets takes place in universities, funded by charitable organizations.
 Product Development Partnership, Drugs for Neglected Diseases initiative works on the development of new treatments (combination treatments and new chemical entities) for visceral leishmaniasis.

 The traditional treatment is with pentavalent antimonials such as sodium stibogluconate and meglumine antimoniate.
 Resistance is now common in India, and rates of resistance are as high as 60% in parts of Bihar, India.

 The treatment of choice for visceral leishmaniasis acquired in India is now amphotericin B in its various liposomal preparations.
-In East Africa, the WHO recommended treatment is SSG&PM (sodium stibogluconate and paromomycin) developed by Drugs for Neglected Diseases initiative (DNDi) in 2010.
+In 2026, the WHO recommended treatment of visceral leishmaniasis in East Africa with miltefosine in combination with paromomycin.

 Miltefosine is the first oral treatment for this disease.
 The cure rate of miltefosine in Phase III clinical trials is 95%; Studies in Ethiopia show that it is also effective in Africa.
 In HIV immunosuppressed people who are coinfected with leishmaniasis, it has been shown that even in resistant cases, 2/3 of the people responded to this new treatment.

 Miltefosine received approval from the Indian regulatory authorities in 2002, in Germany in 2004, and in the U.S.A. in 2014.
 It is now registered in other countries such as Nepal, Argentina, Bangladesh, Bolivia, Colombia, Ecuador, Guatemala, Honduras, Mexico, Pakistan, Paraguay, Peru, and Israel.

 The drug is generally better tolerated than other drugs.
 Main side effects are gastrointestinal disturbance in the first or second day of treatment (a course of treatment is 28 days), which does not affect the efficacy.
 Because it is available as an oral formulation, the expense and inconvenience of hospitalization is avoided, and outpatient distribution of the drug becomes an option, making miltefosine a drug of choice.
 However, there are some important disadvantages: 1) there is evidence of reduced efficacy after a decade of use 2) it is potentially embryotoxic, fetotoxic and teratogenic, and thus cannot be used without anticonception in women of child-bearing age for three months (in some cases, five months) after treatment.

 Incomplete treatment has been cited as a major reason for death from visceral leishmaniasis.

 The nonprofit Institute for OneWorld Health has adopted the broad-spectrum antibiotic paromomycin for use in treating VL; its antileishmanial properties were first identified in the 1980s.
 A treatment with paromomycin costs about US$15.
 The drug had originally been identified in the 1960s.
 The Indian government approved paromomycin for sale and use in August 2006.